cityinohio2019/Lightweight_ATO_template/apps/light-ato-apps/templates/cp_printable.md

 The CSP Name sets forth an order of succession, in coordination with the order set forth by the organization to ensure that decision-making authority for the {{project.system_info.system_name}} ISCP is uninterrupted.

 In order to preserve the continuity of operations, individuals designated as key personnel have been assigned an individual who can assume the key personnel&#39;s position if the key personnel is not able to perform their duties.
 Alternate key personnel are named in a line of succession and are notified and trained to assume their alternate role, should the need arise.
-The line of succession for key personnel can be found in BAppendix – Key Personnel and Team Member Contact List.
+The line of succession for key personnel can be found in Appendix B – Key Personnel and Team Member Contact List.

 # 3 Activation and Notification